nagarjun73/bike-rental-frontend/README.md

 **Project Summary: Bike Rental Frontend**

-The "bike-rental-frontend" repository is a robust and user-centric web application designed to facilitate bike rentals.
+The Bike-Rentals is a robust and user-centric web application designed to facilitate bike rentals.
 Leveraging modern frontend technologies and best practices, this project aims to provide an intuitive and seamless rental experience for users.

 **Key Features:**